Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 - No PTR record or points to cloud provider domains

-- Underlying IPs are mostly datacenter addresses; some premium VPNs use residential IPs
+- Underlying IPs are mostly datacenter addresses; some premium shared network solutions use residential IPs

-- Well-known VPN providers' IP ranges are specifically blacklisted by platforms
+- Well-known shared network providers' IP ranges are specifically flagged by major platforms

-- Multi-user sharing results in extremely low reputation scores
+- Multi-user sharing results in lower reputation scores

-- Frequent user switching creates abnormal behavioral patterns
+- Frequent user switching creates non-standard behavioral patterns

 |---|---|---|---|